Introduction

 This flexibility makes dynamic graphs particularly useful in research settings, where rapid iteration and model experimentation are essential.

 Dynamic graphs allowed researchers to define models on the fly, making it easier to experiment with new architectures and modify existing ones during runtime.
 This was in contrast to the static graphs of earlier frameworks, where the entire computation had to be defined before execution.
+Autodiff was already here, and it had no problems with calculating derivatives of custom code with control flow logic.

 The adoption of dynamic computational graphs in deep learning frameworks marked a significant shift towards greater flexibility and expressiveness, primarily driven by the need for adaptable model architectures.
 Here’s a look at the key frameworks and milestones that shaped this transition: